About Our Lab

 Our pipeline for skeletal stem cell technology and bone repair.

 The Habib lab studies mechanisms of stem cell self-organisation to generate 3D tissues.
 They identified specialized cytonemes that “seek” self-renewal-promoting Wnt-ligands and pair with niche Wnt-producing cells to initiate morphogenesis.
 They discovered a unique glutamate-Wnt receptor cross-talk during Wnt recruitment as a mechanism of cytoneme selectivity (PNAS 2020), which they further characterised using statistical mechanics (Physical ReviewX 2020).
 The Habib lab highlighted roles of Wnt-signalling components and Glutamate receptors, in cytoneme formation, Wnt-interaction and Wnt-mediated asymmetric stem cell division (e-Life 2021 & JCB 2021), alongside discovering asymmetric inheritance of histones (Cell Reports 2020, STAR Prot.
 2020).

-In summary the Habib lab, in collaboration with international labs, ventures into new areas of science by building on Shukry’s previous work, resulting in novel technologies for growth and repair of musculoskeletal tissues and insights into early embryogenesis.
+In summary the Habib lab, in collaboration with international labs, ventures into new areas of science, resulting in novel technologies for growth and repair of adult tissues and insights into early embryogenesis.